arfbllh/TagInput/README.md

 - **Fully Customizable**: Style it according to your needs.
 - **Responsive**: Works well on both desktop and mobile devices.

+## Props
+The TagInput component accepts the following props to configure its behavior:

+- **onTagsChange (function):** Callback function that is called whenever the tags change.
+It receives the updated array of tags as its argument.
+- **canEdit (boolean):** Determines whether the tag input is editable.
+Defaults to true if not specified.
+This is a optional.

 ### Installation and Running Instructions